-In late 2007, the Company and eight Saudi investors formed a Saudi joint stock company under the name Al Masane Al Kobra Mining Company (ALAK) and received a commercial license from the Ministry of Commerce in January 2008.
-The Company's mining lease will be transferred to ALAK and ALAK will build the mining and treatment facilities.
-Upon completion of construction, ALAK will then operate the mine.
-The basic terms of agreement forming ALAK are as follows: (1) the capitalization will be the amount necessary to develop the project, approximately \$120 million, (2) the Company will own 50% of ALAK with the remainder being held by the Saudi investors, (3) the Company will contribute the mining assets and mining lease for a credit of \$60 million and the Saudi investors have contributed \$60 million cash, and (4) the remaining capital for the project will be raised by ALAK by other means which may include application for a loan from the Saudi Industrial Development Fund, loans from private banks, and/or the inclusion of other investors.
-ALAK will have all powers of administration over the Al Masane mining project.
-Subsequent to the above agreement, the cash contribution was deposited in the accounts for ALAK in September and October of 2007.
-The Company has four directors representing its interests on an eight person board of directors with the Chairman of ALAK chosen from the directors representing the Saudi investors.
+In late 2007 the Company and eight Saudi investors formed a Saudi joint stock company under the name Al Masane Al Kobra Mining Company (AMAK) and received a commercial license from the Ministry of Commerce in January 2008.
+The basic terms of agreement forming AMAK are as follows: (1) the capitalization will be the amount necessary to develop the project, approximately \$120 million, (2) the Company will own 50% of AMAK with the remainder being held by the Saudi investors, (3) the Company will contribute the mining assets and mining lease for a credit of \$60 million and the Saudi investors have contributed \$60 million cash, and (4) the remaining capital for the project will be raised by AMAK by other means which may include application for a loan from the Saudi Industrial Development Fund, loans from private banks, and/or the inclusion of other investors.
+AMAK will have all powers of administration over the Al Masane mining project.
+Subsequent to the above agreement, the cash contribution was deposited in the accounts for AMAK in September and October of 2007.
+The Company's mining lease and note payable to the Saudi government was transferred to AMAK and AMAK is building the mining and treatment facilities.
+Upon completion of construction, AMAK will operate the mine.
+The Company has four directors representing its interests on an eight person board of directors with the Chairman of AMAK chosen from the directors representing the Saudi investors.
 The original documents are in Arabic, and English translations have been provided to the parties.